 “Bula” means hello in Fijian.

 From there, we had a representative from Castaway Island Resort meet us and get us transported to the next leg of our trip, a one and half hour ferry boat ride to the island, which had stops along the way.
 There was a seaplane that could take you in 12 minutes, but $$$$$ was the price tag.
-By the time we got there, we were semi seasick and exhausted, but ready to begin our week long trip in Castaway Island Resort with the group Kids Sea Camp.
+By the time we got there, we were semi seasick and exhausted, but ready to begin our week-long trip to Castaway Island Resort with the group Kids Sea Camp.
 As the ferry boat gets closer to shore, we see these two guys riding in their smaller, faster boat coming out to greet us:

 They put on a show as we are ushered off the boat and onto dry land.
-Greeted with tropical drinks, suddenly we hear the women of the island, all dressed in their native dress, sing and dance for us as they, one by one, check in each guest and lead us to our bure.
+Greeted with tropical drinks, suddenly we hear the women of the island, all dressed in their native dress, sing, and dance for us as they, one by one, check in each guest and lead us to our bure.
 Bure is the Fijian word for a wood-and-straw hut or cabin.
 Especially in the Fijian tourism industry, the term “bure” is often synonymous with the word bungalow, and ours was extremely luxurious!

-The guys in the boats coming out to greet us and the women with their songs and dance may sound touristy, but I though it was charming and very well done.
-We soon got set up in our fabulous one bedroom, beachfront bure and were soon ready for some sea, diving and sun.
+The guys in the boats coming out to greet us and the women with their songs and dance may sound touristy, but I thought it was charming and very well done.
+We soon got set up in our fabulous one bedroom, beachfront bure and were ready for some sea, diving and sun.

 Within minutes, I noticed these fascinating blue creatures that dotted the shore.
 I went in for a closer look, and realized that they were the most sapphire blue starfish that I had ever seen and they were everywhere!